j3li/maplestory-culvert-flag-score-extractor/README.md

 Install Tesseract OCR https://github.com/tesseract-ocr/tessdoc#binaries

 ### 2. Recording
 Record a scrolling cropped video from top of the list and bottom by scrolling.
 Make sure the cursor doesn't show up and there are no headers or extra space, like shown below, and save it in culver-flag-parser folder.
+If the video isn't in HD there is a higher chance mistakes occur in numbers.

 ![](https://github.com/j3li/maplestory-culvert-flag-parser/blob/main/recording%20example.gif)